microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 1. Ensure that the appropriate build identity (likely `Project Collection Build Service`) has the correct level of access (likely `Reader` or `Contributor`, as desired) to your feed [using these instructions](/azure/devops/artifacts/feeds/feed-permissions#package-permissions-in-azure-pipelines).
 2. Make `System.AccessToken` available to scripts and tasks by mapping it [using these instructions](variables.md#systemaccesstoken).
 3. Construct your configuration file using a scripting or templating language of your choice.

+We will document this as part of the documentation wave we release alongside this feature.